cms-analysis/HiggsAnalysis-KITHiggsToTauTau/README.md

 	"SvfitOutFile" : "SvfitCache.root",
 	"GenerateSvFitInput" : true,
 	"SvFitInputCutOff" : 10000,

+Depending on if you want to fill only events from cache misses, set "UpdateSvfitCache" to either true or false.

 To minimize the runtime spread and unnecessary overhead, run Artus with as man files per job as reasonable.
 Also, do the stageout directly to dCache to make it accessible from anywhere.